Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 ## Impact

 These DIY projects have helped me transform my new living space into a more personalized environment.
 By adding these custom touches, I've begun to make my new Berkeley home feel more like my own.

+In the future, I will try to merge technology tools to build something that can solve my problems in the quickest way possible.

 <img width="600" alt="Study Table" src="assets/Study Table">